Interpolating wave packets and composite wave functions in QFT and neutrino oscillation problem: Relativistic wave packet. Scalar field.

-The advantage of approximation (\ref{2_15_41}) will be seen below in subsection \ref{sec:wf_asymp}, where it will be naturally reproduced by asymptotic behavior at $\underline{x}^\beta\to\infty$ for defined therein off shell and on shell composite wave functions ${\cal F}_{\{C/D\}j}(\varrho)$ (\ref{3_20}), (\ref{3_20_G}) of neutrino creation/detection vertexes, as well for the amplitude of oscillation \cite{nn}.
+The relevance of approximation (\ref{2_15_41}) will be seen below in subsections \ref{sec:wf_asymp}, \ref{sec:amp_asymp}, where it will be naturally reproduced by asymptotic behavior at $\underline{x}=-R_{\{\}} \to\infty$ of defined therein off-shell and on-shell composite wave functions $\widehat{\cal F}^{(\xi)}_{\{C/D\}j}(\varrho)$ (\ref{C_04}), (\ref{5_20}) for neutrino creation/detection vertices, as well as for the oscillation amplitude (\ref{5_32}).